tulir/gomuks/README.md

 ## Installation
-Once the client becomes actually usable, I'll start making GitHub releases with precompiled executables and maybe even some Linux packages.

-For now, you'll have to compile from source:
+Once the client becomes actually usable, I'll start making GitHub releases with precompiled executables.
+For now, you can either compile from source or download a CI build from [dl.maunium.net/programs/gomuks](https://dl.maunium.net/programs/gomuks) or compile from source:

 0. Install [Go](https://golang.org/) 1.10 or higher
 1. Run `go get -u maunium.net/go/gomuks`